-Whether it is code transparency, data ownership, Integrated Development Environment (IDE) interoperability, API connectivity, hidden costs, or vendor lock-ins, there are many restrictions when using a low-code platform.
-In modern application development plans, vendor selection is a complex decision making process.
+Whether it is code transparency, data ownership, Integrated Development Environment (IDE) interoperability, API connectivity, hidden costs, or vendor lock-ins, there are many restrictions when using a No-code platform.
+In modern application development plans, vendor selection is a complex decision-making process.

 Question 1: What happens if you decide to move, will you get “locked-in” to the platform?